ORGanic Lettuce: Batavian Laura. Lactuca sativa.

 How to grow:

 Sow seeds successionally from March onwards until August.
 Lettuces like the cool.
 Plant out into well prepared beds after frosts have passed or under cover from April onwards.
 Keep well watered to prevent bolting.
 Lettuce does not like extreme heat nor frost.
-You can harvest individual leaves.
+You can harvest individual leaves or as a whole.

 Growing for seed:

-Sow plants for seed as early as possible, on heat in March in modules undercover.
+Sow plants for seed as early as possible, on heat in March in modules.
+For lettuce seed to develop lettuce needs to be grown in a polytunnel because this gives the longest possible growing season.

 High resistance to bolting.
 Keep watered and feed well.